 Third-Party Billing Authorizations

 Students using a third-party billing authorization will be charged a $25 processing fee.
-Students may receive an individual billing statement.
-Students must provide the third-party authorization or government training voucher to the Student Accounts Office, or fax it to 703-993-2460 before the student's individual due date, which is based on their registration date.
-Check "Calendars" on the web site for the deadline to submit third party payment authorizations.
+Students must provide the third-party authorization or government training voucher to the Student Accounts Office, or fax it to 703-993-2460 before the payment due date (for payment schedule by semester, please see https://studentaccounts.gmu.edu/calendars/.
 Students are responsible for any payment default by the sponsoring agency.
 Call 703-993-2484 for a copy of third-party billing requirements, or check online.